gplepage/lsqfit/doc/html/_sources/overview.rst.txt

 We habitually
-use dictionary-like class :class:`gvar.BufferDict` for the prior because it allows us to save the prior in a file if we wish (using Python's :mod:`pickle` module).
+use dictionary-like class :class:`gvar.BufferDict` for the prior because it allows for a variety of non-Gaussian priors (see :ref:`positive-parameters`).
-If saving is unnecessary, :class:`gvar.BufferDict` can be replaced by ``dict()`` or most any other Python dictionary class.
+If non-Gaussian priors are unnecessary, :class:`gvar.BufferDict` can be replaced by ``dict()`` or most any other Python dictionary class.

 With fit data, a fit function, and a prior for the fit parameters, we are finally ready to do the fit, which is now easy::